someobserver/recurgence/why_github.md

 **GitHub is that substrate.**

-Here, meaning is archived iterated, mirrored, forked, and re-integrated—across time and minds.
+Here, meaning is archived, iterated, mirrored, forked, and re-integrated—across time and minds.

 ## A Semantic Attractor